rwilliams58/onnx/docs/Operators.md

   Carries out batch normalization as described in the paper https://arxiv.org/abs/1502.03167.
-Depending on the mode it is being run, there are multiple cases for the number of outputs, which we list below:
+Depending on the mode it is being run, there are multiple cases for the number of outputs, listed below:

   Output case #1: Y, mean, var, saved_mean, saved_var (training mode) Output case #2: Y (test mode)

 #### Attributes

 <dl>
 <dt><tt>epsilon</tt> : float</dt>
-<dd>The epsilon value to use to avoid division by zero.</dd>
+<dd>The epsilon value used to avoid division by zero.</dd>
 <dt><tt>is_test</tt> : int</dt>
-<dd>If set to nonzero, run spatial batch normalization in test mode.</dd>
+<dd>If set to non-zero, run spatial batch normalization in test mode.</dd>
 <dt><tt>momentum</tt> : float</dt>
-<dd>Factor used in computing the running mean and variance.e.g., running_mean = running_mean * momentum + mean * (1 - momentum)</dd>
+<dd>Factor used in computing the running mean and variance.
+E.g., running_mean = running_mean * momentum + mean * (1 - momentum)</dd>
 <dt><tt>spatial</tt> : int</dt>
-<dd>If true, compute the mean and variance across all spatial elements If false, compute the mean and variance across per feature.</dd>
+<dd>If true, compute the mean and variance across all spatial elements.
+If false, compute the mean and variance across per feature.</dd>
 </dl>

 #### Inputs

 <dl>
 <dt><tt>X</tt> : T</dt>
-<dd>The input 4-dimensional tensor of shape NCHW or NHWC depending on the order parameter.</dd>
+<dd>A 4-dimensional tensor of shape NCHW or NHWC depending on the order parameter.</dd>
 <dt><tt>scale</tt> : T</dt>
-<dd>The scale as a 1-dimensional tensor of size C to be applied to the output.</dd>
+<dd>The scale as a 1-dimensional tensor of size C, applied to the output.</dd>
 <dt><tt>bias</tt> : T</dt>
-<dd>The bias as a 1-dimensional tensor of size C to be applied to the output.</dd>
+<dd>The bias as a 1-dimensional tensor of size C, applied to the output.</dd>
 <dt><tt>mean</tt> : T</dt>
 <dd>The running mean (training) or the estimated mean (testing) as a 1-dimensional tensor of size C.</dd>
 <dt><tt>var</tt> : T</dt>